ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     }
 }
 ```
-**NOTE: As prioirity queue does not provide optimal time for deleting nodes, we used a hashmap to checks for duplicate values in the priority queue.
+**NOTE: As prioirity queue does not provide optimal time for deleting nodes, does it in O(N), hence we used a hashmap to check for duplicate values in the priority queue instead of removing the previously added distances from it.
 We can alternatively use a TreeSet instead which has O(logN) complexity for both add and remove functionalities.**

 <a href="#Contents">Back to contents</a>